-My life began in the second decade of the 20th century when Korea was going through the bitterest period of its national tragedy in its modern history.
+My life began in the second decade of the 20th century when Korea was going through the bitterest period of its national tragedy.
 Before my birth my country had been reduced to the colony of Japan.
-With the signing of the "annexation of Korea by Japan" the sovereign power of the Emperor had passed to the Japanese Emperor and the people of this country had been made slaves of a modern type who were compelled to act under the "Decrees of the Government-General."
+With the signing of the "annexation of Korea by Japan" the sovereign power of the King had passed to the Japanese Emperor and the people of this country had been made slaves who were compelled to act under the "Decrees of the Government-General."
 Our country, with its long history, rich natural resources and beautiful mountains and rivers, found itself trampled underfoot by the Japanese military.